-When I was perusing the cleaning aisle at the grocery store and saw just how expensive the Lemishine Dishwasher Cleaner is, when used as often as suggested (one to two packs to start and then once a month to maintain (at over two bucks a pop), I thought I would look and see if I could figure out how to make a copycat recipe for it too to save both myself and my readers some more money.
+When I was perusing the cleaning aisle at the grocery store and saw just how expensive the Lemishine Dishwasher Cleaner is, when used as often as suggested (one to two packs to start and then once a month to maintain (at over two bucks a pop).

 Here are my results…just to show you what I’m talking about.
 I did buy a package of the name-brand for the pics, but that stuff went down the drain and was not used.